themorajr/ms-reward-bot/README.md

 ## Note

-If you are using the MobileSearch feature, you need to insert your cookie in the code before running the extension.
+If utilizing the Mobile Search feature, ensure to insert your cookie in the code before running the extension.